Updated: July 1, 2013

 - Access to Independent Advisors.
 The Board and its committees have the right at any time to retain independent outside auditors and financial, legal, or other advisors.
 The Company will provide appropriate funding, as determined by the Board or any committee, to compensate those independent outside auditors or advisors, as well as to cover the ordinary administrative expenses incurred by the Board and its committees in carrying out their duties.

 - Compensation Consultant Independence.
 The Compensation Committee has sole authority to retain and terminate compensation consultants that advise the Compensation Committee, as it deems appropriate, including sole authority to approve the consultants’ fees and other retention terms.
 It is the policy of the Compensation Committee that any compensation consultant retained by the Compensation Committee must be independent of Company management.
 A consultant satisfying the Company’s Compensation Consultant Independence Standards will be considered independent for purposes of this policy.
+The Compensation Committee will also evaluate the independence of legal and other advisors it retains in accordance with applicable regulation and listing standards.

 - Executive Sessions of Independent Directors.
 At each quarterly Board meeting, time is set aside for the independent directors to meet in executive session without Company management present.
 Additional executive sessions may be held as needed.
 Executive sessions of the independent directors will be called and chaired by the Lead Independent Director, or the Chairman of the Board if there is no Lead Independent Director.
 These executive session discussions may include such topics as the independent directors determine.